-The firewall ports and protocols that are used to deploy Windows Azure nodes and to run jobs are summarized in Firewall ports used for communication with Windows Azure nodes.
+The firewall ports and protocols that are used to deploy Azure nodes and to run jobs are summarized in Firewall ports used for communication with Azure nodes.
 For information about the configuration of Windows Firewall in the on-premises cluster that enables internal services to run, see Appendix 1: HPC Cluster Networking.

 The management certificate is used to help secure operations including the following:

-Provision Windows Azure nodes
+Provision Azure nodes

-- Microsoft HPC Azure Service
+Microsoft HPC Azure Service

-- Microsoft HPC Azure Client
+Microsoft HPC Azure Client

 These certificates are configured by HPC Pack as follows:

-- The on-premises head node is configured with the Microsoft HPC Azure Client certificate (with the private key) and the Microsoft HPC Azure Service certificate
+The on-premises head node is configured with the Microsoft HPC Azure Client certificate (with the private key) and the Microsoft HPC Azure Service certificate

-The following figures provide details on the interactions of on-premises HPC Pack components and those in Windows Azure that are used for running cluster jobs.
+The following figures provide details on the interactions of on-premises HPC Pack components and those in Azure that are used for running cluster jobs.
 The figures indicate the ports, protocols, and endpoints that are used for communication in HPC Pack (starting with HPC Pack 2008 R2 with SP3), as well as in HPC Pack 2008 R2 with SP1 or SP2.
 The on-premises components that are present depend on the configuration of the HPC cluster.